 They are really interesting and appealing to touch – they feel cool, wet, squishy but not squash-able (resilient), malleable.
 Fun to just run your fingers through.
 They’re interesting to look at – really beautiful – brightly colored, shiny, reflective, and they pick up all the light in the room (they look great on light tables).
 They bounce.
 Luckily, they don’t taste like anything at all or smell like anything yummy, so not a lot of motivation to eat, which is good.

-We usually use them in containers that the kids can sift their hands through, but they’re also fun in a water table.
+We usually use them in containers by themselves and let the kids sift their hands through them, but they’re also fun in a water table.
 (Be warned that if left in LOTS of water for several hours, they do tend to get overly hydrated and become much more fragile.
 You’ll likely end up with lots of broken fragments.
-If I want to use them in class the next day, I hydrate them in a small container of water overnight, then pour them into the water table just before class, and fish them all out of the water after class to store in a bowl till the next class.)
+If I want to use them in class the next day, I fish them all out of the water after class to store in a bowl till the next class.)
 We’ve also used them with the marble maze.

 Where do you get them?

 We got a small package of BioGel brand beads from Creation Station.
 They are sold in floral departments of stores, or at dollar stores, or can be ordered online (search for “water beads” or one site said to search for “polymers”).
 My recent order was MarvelBeads Water Beads Rainbow Mix, 8 oz (20,000 beads) and so far, I’ve been happy with them.
 Note, this is a LOT of water beads – it would make a bathtub full – I plan to use them several times a year in a class that I teach.
 You’d likely want a smaller package.
 Three ounces makes 3 gallons of water beads.
 At home, I’d typically only use a cup or two.
 For class, I might make a gallon.
 So, $5 of beads goes a long ways, even longer if you dry them out between uses and re-hydrate when desired

 A couple notes about safety and mess: